Preparing for an Emergency

 - Are You Ready?
 A Guide to Citizen Preparedness

 This publication is available through the Federal Emergency Management Agency.
 It provides facts on disaster survival techniques, disaster-specific information and how to prepare for and respond to both natural and man-made disasters.

 Are you ready for a tornado?
 Hurricane?
 Heat wave?
-Download the checklists and brochures that you need to prepare your family and your neighborhood.
+Advance preparation will help you and your family cope with disaster.

 - Federal Emergency Management Agency Online Library

-Browse materials, publications, maps, photographs, audio clips and video clips related to disasters, emergencies; learn the steps you should take before disaster strikes.
+Browse materials, publications, maps, photographs, audio clips and video clips related to disasters and emergencies; learn the steps you should take before disaster strikes.

 - Weather Alert Radios